-4.3 Alternative price path scenarios
+4.2.3 Alternative price path scenarios considered in the draft decision

 The Commission's overall view is that ActewAGL's proposed price for 2001/02 is acceptable.
 However, the proposed price path in 2002/03 and 2003/04 does not reflect future cost of network costs.
-In this draft decision, the Commission has considered alternative price path scenarios using network costs as set out in ActewAGL Gas Network's Access Arrangement.
+The Commission has considered alternative price path scenarios using network costs as set out in ActewAGL Gas Network's Access Arrangement.